 Because occupations involving physical labor dominate the local economy, Condon is generally considered to be a blue-collar town.
 54.55% of the Condon workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Condon is a town of construction workers and builders, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Condon who work in management occupations (10.23%), personal care services (7.95%), and sales jobs (5.68%).

-Telecommuters are a relatively large percentage of the workforce: 15.71% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.71% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Condon is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.